What are the aims of this leaflet?

 A large proportion of patients (about 9 out of 10) see a significant improvement in their acne with a single course of isotretinoin, although during the first few weeks of treatment the acne may worsen before it starts to improve.

 A small number of patients continue to have milder (although improved) acne following isotretinoin that can be controlled with conventional therapies, such as antibiotics.
-Others may relapse after stopping treatment with isotretinoin, and occasionally, a prolonged or second course of treatment is required.
+Others may relapse after stopping treatment with isotretinoin, and occasionally, a prolonged or further course of treatment is required.

 What dose should I take and for how long?